daniellembecker/DanielleBecker_Lab_Notebook/_posts/2020-09-23-Respirometry-Analysis:-P-and-R-Scripts-for-Mcapitata-2020.md

 date: '2020-08-30'
 categories: Mcapitata_EarlyLifeHistory_2020 Scripts_Analysis
 tags: Analysis Respirometry
 ---

-**Overview**

 This entry references scripts and analysis for respirometry data obtained from Oxy-10 SDR with microplate.

+# Overview

 Scripts were modified from K. Wong and S. Gurr scripts in the LoLinR package in R.

 All scripts and data can be found in my EarlyLifeHistory_Energetics Github repository here: https://github.com/AHuffmyer/EarlyLifeHistory_Energetics.